 Pre-existing Conditions 101

 Pre-existing conditions are any illnesses, injuries, or other physical, medical, mental, or nervous conditions, disorder or ailment that existed prior to the start date of your insurance plan.
-These conditions may be known or unknown – this means that even if you didn’t have any symptoms or a medical diagnosis, and then the condition presented itself spontaneously, it could be considered a pre-existing condition.

 Any illness or injury will be carefully evaluated by your primary care physician or the emergency room doctor.
 Your doctor will run a series of tests and lab work and he or she will determine the most accurate date as to when your illness or injury began.
 All of these lab exams and data will help your doctor create your medical records.